-Give a heartfelt, public thanks to your donors, members, volunteers and others who help your nonprofit thrive.
-Organize your list of donors however it makes sense for your group (alphabetical, by contribution level, etc.).
+Give a heartfelt, public thanks to your donors, members, volunteers, and others who help your nonprofit thrive.
+Organize your list of donors however it makes sense for your group (alphabetically, by contribution level, etc.).
 For example, pulling the Income by Person report in Aplos Software will create a list of donors with their annual contributions at the stroke of a button.

 Call To Action

 Now that you’ve inspired people with your good works and healthy finances, let them know how they can help!
 For example, provide information on how to donate their money or time, and how to use planned giving options.
 Be clear, be specific, and make it easy.

 This article refers to general annual reports, typically not legally required of nonprofits.
 This article does not apply to legal reporting requirements, such as annual filings to the IRS via Form 990, annual financial reports to Secretaries of State, or requirements unique to your organization.
 Consult your attorney or tax professional for additional information.